Edictum

 Postconditions in Observe Mode

-Postconditions always produce findings (warnings), never denials.
+Postconditions always produce findings (warnings), never blocks.
 In observe mode, postcondition warnings are prepended with [observe] in the warning string (e.g., "[observe] PII detected in output").
 The audit event is still emitted as CALL_EXECUTED or CALL_FAILED -- there is no separate would_warn action.
 The on_postcondition_warn callback fires in both modes.

 Reviewing Observe-Mode Events